Bridging the gap between Macintosh and Wang word processing system

 What this did was to put many Macs on the desks of scientists but secretaries were using Wang Word processing system.
 Publication Division in LBL would only accept that document, which was prepared using Wang.
-This resulted in very peculiar situation since scientists would write letters/reports/documents and it would be printed and then retyped by secretaries.
-This not only resulted in wastage of time and effort of secretaries but also of scientists(they had to proofread it second time!).
+This resulted in a very peculiar situation since scientists would write letters/reports/documents and they would be printed and then retyped by secretaries.
+This not only resulted in waste of time and effort for secretaries but also for scientists(they had to proofread it a second time!).

-I almost succeeded in doing this but Mac changed its version of MacWrite from 1 to 2 and made complete change in the way document was stored to reduce the size.
-They used the concept of representing 15 most used letter by “nibble” (a 4 bit number).
-In addition they also did many more changes.
-This took me extra effort but finally I could manage to even tame this beast!
+I almost succeeded in doing this but Mac changed its version of MacWrite from 1 to 2 and made a complete change in the way the document was stored to reduce the size.
+They used the concept of representing the 15 most used letters by “nibble” (a 4-bit number).
+In addition, they also did many more changes.
+This took me extra effort but finally, I could manage to even tame this beast!

 Now my effort was to transfer this document between two systems.
-For this I connected the two of them by a RS-232 cable and added feature to my converter to set communication parameters and transfer.
-All this resulted in my thesis not needed to be typed two times!
+For this, I connected the two of them by an RS-232 cable and added a feature to my converter to set communication parameters and transfer.
+All this resulted in my thesis not needing to be typed two times!
 However fun was not over yet.

-After this I came back to India to join Saha Institute of Nuclear Physics, Kolkata.
-May be after a year or so I got in touch with Secretary (Tina – who is unfortunately no more) through email.
-She informed me that whole of LBL is now using my software since it was published in LBL newsletter and it served need in all groups!
+After this, I came back to India to join Saha Institute of Nuclear Physics, Kolkata.
+Maybe after a year or so I got in touch with Secretary (Tina – who is unfortunately no more) through email.
+She informed me that whole of LBL is now using my software since it was published in the LBL newsletter and it served needs in all groups!

-I guess that was my first entry to Open Source Software development 🙂
+I guess that was my first entry into Open Source Software development 🙂

 Author: Prabhat Ranjan